juxhouse/bela-resources/README.md

 ## Main Features

 - Live dependency diagrams integrating all your source code repositories and Application Performance Monitoring (APM) data.
+- Single source of truth for manually modeled elements across your entire organization.
+No more copy-and-pasting outdated diagrams.
 - Simple C4 model notation.
-- Infinite levels of element expand/collapse from high-level containers down to code.
+- Infinite levels of element expanding/collapsing, from high-level containers down to code.
-- Single source of truth for manually modeled elements across your entire organization.

 ## Concepts